hexalang/Hexa/docs/reference.md

 	// `let` can have only `get`, `var` requires `get` and `set` let area Int {
-		// Can have multiple backing fields (when single one, can omit the setter)
+		// Can have multiple backing fields (when there's only one, the setter can be omitted)
 		// They may have a different type than the property (but checked for compatibility if no setter is provided)
 		// Implicitly `private` class-wide, thus accessible via `this.backing` var backing Int = 0